tu-darmstadt-ros-pkg/affw_control/README.md

 The currently learned model can be saved by sending a path to "/affw\_ctrl/save\_model".
 It is automatically saved, if the node is shut down, but not reloaded automatically unless configured in the config file (see above).

 The update mechanism of the compensation model can be switched off by sending false to "/affw\_ctrl/update\_model".
 In this case, the current state of the model is used for prediction, but no new data is fed to the model.

+There are some packages for testing the affw controller: The affw\_joy package can be used to control the robot with a gamepad.
+The affw\_traj package can read and execute a trajectory from a csv file for evaluation purposes.
+The affw\_export package can be used to record data from the affw controller to csv-files for debugging purposes.

+Please refer to the example project mentioned above for corresponding launch files.